fieldtrip/website/workshop/madrid2019/bids_sedation.md

   % copying would have also been an option, but the BrainVision format is more widely supported cfg.method = 'convert';

-  % what to do with existing files, e.g. on re-runs of this script cfg.eeg.writesidecar            = 'replace';
+  % what to do with existing files, e.g., on re-runs of this script cfg.eeg.writesidecar            = 'replace';
   cfg.channels.writesidecar       = 'replace';
   cfg.events.writesidecar         = 'replace';